-Puerto Rico Senate Bill 1121 for creating the Puerto Rico Energy Public Policy Act policy of Puerto Rico.
+On November 6, 2018, the Senate of Puerto Rico approved its Bill 1121 for creating the Puerto Rico Energy Public Policy Act.
+The main purpose of the act, if approved, is to complement Act 120-2018 for the privatization process of PREPA, creating the energy public policy of Puerto Rico.
 This bill is currently under the consideration of the House of Representatives.
 If approved, the act will amend Act 83 of 1941, Act 57-2014 and Act 82-2010, among others.
-The amendments to these laws could affect the assumptions and scenarios in the IRP, including the cost of capital simulated.
+The amendments to these laws could affect the assumptions and Scenarios in the IRP, including the cost of capital simulated.